mikro-orm/mikro-orm/docs/versioned_docs/version-6.4/entity-helper.md

 ## Updating Entity Values with `assign()`

-When you want to update entity based on user input, you will usually have just plain string ids of entity relations as user input.
+When you want to update entity based on user input, you will usually have just plain string IDs of entity relations as user input.
 Normally you would need to use `em.getReference()` to create references from each id first, and then use those references to update entity relations:

 ```ts
 const jon = new Author('Jon Snow', 'snow@wall.st');